pyoner/coffee-world/README.md

     sudo npm install coffee-world

 # Usage
+    coffee-world                # watches current folder
-    coffee-world
+    coffee-world <path>         # watches <path>
-    coffee-world all   # to compile all files on startup
+    coffee-world --all          # compiles all files on startup coffee-world <path> --all

 * `*.css.coffee` will be compiled with coffee-css into `*.css`.
 * `*.html.coffee` will be compiled with coffeekup into `*.html`.